sveco/cfeed/README.md

         Filters: ["#main-nav", "#breadcrumbs", ".masthead-container",".signpost", ".entry-meta", ".footer", "#mpu-sidebar", ".leaderboard-container", "#registration-barrier", ".entry-form g50"],
         #Custom title to override default feed title
         Title: "New Scientist - Home Custom",
+        #Tags can be used to categorize feeds and articles.
+Thas can be used in query to filter on
+        Tags: ["Science"],
         #If uncommented, feed will be hidden and only accessible via FeedQuery
         #Hidden: true
     }